 Chelsea True is the founder of Joyful Mind Project, a 501(c)(3) nonprofit providing mindfulness education to Sonoma County and the San Francisco Bay Area.

-A native to Napa California, Chelsea is passionate about bringing mindfulness education to the North Bay.
-She has taught mindfulness in over a dozen local schools, including Sonoma Academy where she teaches an elective for grades 9-12; at Sheppard Accelerated Elementary School where she teaches mindfulness with Simply Strings, a project of the Santa Rosa Symphony; and at Sonoma State University where she has been an annual guest lecturer for the last three years.
+Chelsea is native to Napa California and has taught mindfulness in over a dozen local schools, including Sonoma Academy where she taught an elective for grades 9-12; at Sheppard Accelerated Elementary School with a project of the Santa Rosa Symphony; and at Sonoma State University where she has been an annual guest lecturer for the last three years.
+She is curretnly implementing a school-wide mindfulness program at Bayside Martin Luther King Jr. Academy in Marin City.

 Chelsea came to meditation more than twenty years ago, investigating the many roots and disciplines within contemplative practice with a Bachelor of Arts degree in Religious Studies.
 She now holds two certifications in secular mindfulness and her work is featured in the book, Happy Teachers Change the World, by Thich Nhat Hanh and Katherine Weare.